 Whiteboard animations are fascinating to watch, I think in part because everyone would like to be able to draw.
 They’re also great at communicating ideas visually, in a way that would be too expensive to film or too tricky to create using stock footage.

 The Royal Society of Arts (RSA) was one of the pioneers of the style, after it introduced a new festival called RSA Animate at one of their fairs in 2009.
 With their versions, the voice is usually a recoding of a live presentation in front of an audience, and then at a later date, an illustrator designs an image to draw that accompanies the voice.

 Now, there’s any number of whiteboard animation styles, some more convincing than others.
-The very cheapest, like these samples from Cheapest Whiteboard Animations simply have a photograph of a pen, which moves over the screen and reveals a drawing, with no drawing whatsoever.
+The very cheapest simply have a photograph of a pen, which moves over the screen and reveals a drawing, with no drawing whatsoever.

 For Comux, we wanted to do the real thing, and film Michael actually drawing live.
-It took weeks of planning and execution.
+Weeks of planning went into the execution before we could start the whiteboard video production.
 First, we listened to Ed Hall giving us his presentation, which was more detail but at over 20 minutes, too long for this presentation.
 We worked with him to streamline the script, prioritising and selecting which parts of the story to include.
 We developed test drawings, amalgamating them together, so we had a final plan.
 Then we went into the studio, set up lights and a camera over the board and Michael got to work!

-How long does does Whiteboard Video Production take?
+How long does does it take to make?

 Get in contact to start your project